Skip to main content

 Introduction

-Hybrid courses utilize digital technology to enhance learning with multimedia sources; allow for multiple learning strategies; comply with University policies concerning access; include flexible scheduling; integrate campus-based, off-campus, technology-based learning, and student-faculty interaction; and broaden the concept of learning communities.
-Because of the integrative function of hybrid courses, they require more advanced planning for the instructor than in a course solely devoted to on-campus or online instruction.
-All courses that are not listed as “AND WEB” of the course listing are expected to meet during the stated class times.
+Hybrid courses utilize digital technology to enhance learning with multimedia sources; allow for multiple learning strategies; comply with university policies concerning delivery and access; include flexible scheduling; integrate in-person instruction and online, technology-based learning with student-faculty interaction; and broaden the concept of learning communities.
+Hybrid courses require more advanced planning for the instructor than courses solely offered on campus.
+All meeting times not listed as “AND WEB” in the course listing are expected to meet during the stated class times in LionPATH.

 Guidelines